 What is Counseling?

-Some colleges also have online counseling degree programs, which can be helpful for students who live far from the campus they want to attend or whose work or family obligations prevent them from attending classes on-campus altogether.
-However, some online programs require students to fulfill on-campus prerequisites, such as an internship, so it’s important to know what you’re signing up for before you start any program.
+Some colleges offer online counseling degree programs, ideal for students living far from campus or with work or family commitments.
+However, some online programs may require on-campus prerequisites, like an internship, so it’s important to understand the program’s requirements before enrolling.

 Online Counseling Education in Pennsylvania